 Perhaps you’ve noticed that your own industry is on the decline and you want to make the jump now.
 Or perhaps your company isn’t performing as well as it could, and you’re worried about the future stability of your current role.
 Changing industries is also a way to get paid more as a project manager.

-Whatever your reason for looking for a new career in project management, you can put your skills to use in a new (for you) industry.
+Whatever your reason for looking for a move in your project management career, you can put your skills to use in a different industry.

-Project management in the IT industry is different from construction project management or project management in healthcare, but not because the project management core skills are different.
-If you are seriously committed to changing industries, you can definitely make the switch.
-Here are some things you can do to help you succeed in a new career industry.
+Project management in the IT industry is different from construction project management or project management in healthcare These differences are not because the project management core skills are different.
+Core skills and methods translate across the industries.

-First, you’ll want to find out as much as you can about your new or target industry.
-Whether it’s your first day in a manufacturing firm or you are just testing the waters with your contacts in retail to find out if you’d like a role there.
+First, you’ll want to find out as much as you can about your new or prospective target industry.
+Whether it’s your first day in a manufacturing firm or you are just testing the waters with your contacts in retail, ask questions to find out if you’d like a role there.
 Investigate projects completed or in progress by businesses in this industry.

 Joining a new industry is easier if you can prove to a recruiter that you are seriously interested in it.
 Taking classes is one of the ways that you can do that.
-There are plenty of short online courses that you can take without investing a lot of money.
-MOOCs (massive open online courses) are a good place to start as these are free and often run by universities with fantastic reputations.
+There are plenty of short online courses that you can take without investing a lot of money. massive open online courses (MOOCs) are a good place to start.
+MOOCs are free courses and often run by universities with fantastic reputations.
 While they have become harder to find and do not offer the same wide range of courses as originally, they are still a viable option.

-Once you have joined a company in a new industry, see what classes they can offer you too.
+Once you have joined a company in a new industry, see what classes they can offer you, too.
 Consider internal and external courses.
 The faster you get confident with the subject matter and details about the industry and how the company works, the faster you’ll feel like you are really making a difference.
-Then you can get on and enjoy your new career!

 Many industries have professional bodies that offer introductory certificates in the subject matter.
 As a project manager, you won’t need to know the ins and outs of insurance legislation or how to sell insurance products, but you might benefit from an introductory certificate in the industry basics as this will cover all the terminology you are likely to come across on those projects.